William and Caroline Schall House

-The William and Caroline Schall House is an historic, American home that is located in Green Lane in Montgomery County, Pennsylvania.
+The William and Caroline Schall House is an historic home that is located in Green Lane in Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2007.

 History and architectural features

 Built circa 1835, this historic residence was designed in the Federal style and is a 2 1/2-story, five-bay, L-shaped, stone dwelling with an open, two-story porch.
 A Colonial Revival style portico was added to the front facade circa 1925.
 Also located on the property is a contributing, stucco-covered wash house that was also built circa 1835.

-It was added to the National Register of Historic Places in 2007.